-How to save money for a house
+How to Save Money for a House

-When you want to buy a house, you typically need money for a down payment and closing costs.
+When you want to buy a house, you'll typically need money for a down payment and closing costs.
 You might need money to pay for repairs and moving expenses, too.
-If you don’t have this money, check out our step-by-step guide to saving for a house!
+If you don't have this money, check out our step-by-step guide to saving for a house!

-Step 1: Set a budget you can afford
+Step 1: Set a Budget You Can Afford

 A great first step is to decide how much you can afford to spend on a house.
 This should be based on both the total cost of buying the home and the cost of the monthly payments.
 Our calculators can help you do this.